Skip to main content

 Which company has more employees?

-SpotDraft has approximately 100-500 employees, while Casetext has approximately 120.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+SpotDraft has about 100-500 employees; Casetext has about 120.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are SpotDraft and Casetext competitors?